 Intensity is determined by the UVC output of the light source and its proximity to the target.

 In other words, the closer of two equal UVC power sources will provide the greater intensity.
 When locating the UVC light close to the target area is difficult, higher output lamps can be used to overcome the proximity issue.
 UVC lamp intensity is determined by the UVC output of the lamp, which is typically expressed as microwatts per square centimeter (µW/cm²) at a distance of 1 meter.
-Straightforward math and physics are used to calculate the change in intensity at distances other than 1 meter.
+Math and physics are used to calculate the change in intensity at distances other than 1 meter.

 How UVC Combats Powdery Mildew in Cannabis Grows